-Accordingly, the plan was to meet and start by 5am from the Jessore Road meeting point.
-I was on time but Sudipto had troubles mounting luggage on his bike and we couldn’t start till 6 am.
+Accordingly, the plan was to meet and start by 5 am from the Jessore Road meeting point.
+I managed to reach on time but Sudipto was late as he had trouble mounting luggage on his bike and we couldn’t start before 6 am.

-We did catch up with time but just after Krishnanagar we were stopped by the local police claiming to check our papers and verify any stolen vehicle.
-Only when we raised our voice of unnecessary harassment we were given a pass and continued on our journey.
-Behrampore challenged us with the first major hurdle as the road got worse and it was hard keeping 30 km/h of speed and then a rogue Tata Ace driver smashed Sudipto’s bikes RVM (rear view mirror) luckily he and the bike escaped without a scratch.
-With safety in mind we had to start looking for a Honda service point to replace the RVM and another two hours slipped from our hands.
+Even starting late, we were going fine but right after Krishnanagar, we were stopped by the local police claiming to check our papers to verify any stolen vehicle.
+Upon arguing we were given a pass and we continued our journey.
+The first major hurdle we faced when we reached Behrampore, the road got worse it was hard keeping 30 km/h of speed and on top of that due to a rogue Tata Ace driver Sudipto’s RVM (rear view mirror) got broken luckily nothing happened to him and since it is absolutely not safe to ride with a broken RVM we had to start looking for a Honda service point which further delayed us almost by two hours.

-Post Behrampore our luck favored as we were greeted by a butter smooth 4-lane road.
-We grabbed the opportunity and rode nonstop till Farakka where we ran out of luck and the bad roads combined with slow traffic took over.
-By the time we crossed Malda it was already dark and Siliguri was still a far cry, approximately 240 km away.
-We realized that we would reach Siliguri late but had the comfort that Anil’s train will arrive well before us and he will book our accommodation in the city.
+After Behrampore our luck favored as we were greeted by a butter smooth 4-lane road.
+We utilized the opportunity and rode non stop till Farakka from where bad roads and slow traffic took over and by the time we crossed Malda it was already dark.
+Siliguri was still a far cry for us approximately 240 km.
+We realized that we would reach Siliguri late but that didn’t worry us as we knew that Anil’s train will arrive well before us and he will book our accommodation in the city.

-We reached Siliguri past midnight and started looking for the hotel address which Anil gave us but at that hour Siliguri was devoid of any population.
-We were circling the streets for some time until another biker pointed us to a direction for the hotel.
-After couple of turns we parked our bikes beneath a hotel building with a name that was similar to the one Anil gave us.
-We were exhausted and the struggle felt like finding water in desert and hence a huge relief for us to finally found the hotel.
-I called Anil, and was told to wait till he comes down for us.
-Five minutes later my phone rang only to find that Anil couldn’t see us standing outside the hotel.
-At first it was confusing but then the security guard who was with Anil cleared our confusion that there are two hotels in Siliguri having the same name and unfortunately we went to the other one.
-Alas if the struggle felt like finding water in the desert, the two hotels with same name was nothing less than a mirage.
-It was so frustrating that it felt appropriate to park our bike there and sleep on the sidewalk but knowing the feasibility of it we somehow followed the instructions of the security guard over phone and reached our hotel after 15 minutes or so.
+We reached Siliguri after 12 am and started looking for the hotel address which Anil gave us but at that hour Siliguri was devoid of any population.
+We were circling the streets for some time until a motorcyclist pointed us in a direction of the hotel.
+After a couple of turns, we parked our bikes beneath a hotel building with a name that matches with the one Anil gave us.
+We were tired and it was a huge relief for us to finally found the hotel.
+I took out my mobile phone and called Anil, he asked us to wait till he comes down for us.
+After 5 minutes or so my phone rang and it was Anil on the other end asking us about our location as he couldn’t see us standing outside the hotel.
+At first, it was confusing but then the security guard who was with Anil cleared our confusion that there are two hotels in Siliguri having the same name and unfortunately we went to the other one.
+It was so frustrating that it felt appropriate to park our bike there and sleep on the sidewalk but knowing the feasibility of it we somehow followed the instructions of the security guard over the phone and reached our hotel after 15 minutes or so.

-We took one day break at Siliguri as Priyanka was scheduled to arrive late at night via train and I also had to service my bike.
-So we woke up late and after breakfast met with Santunu Da and other friends based at Siliguri.
-Our very own Arijit (thai baba) was somewhere nearby the city and he surprised us by his impromptu visit.
-In a nutshell Siliguri was fun as it has always been.
+Next day was our off day at Siliguri as Priyanka’s train was scheduled to arrive at night and I also had to service my bike.
+So we woke up late and after breakfast met with Santunu Da and other friends of Siliguri.
+Our very own Arijit (thai baba) was somewhere nearby the city surprised us by his impromptu visit.
+In a nutshell, Siliguri was fun as it has always been.

 Siliguri to Gangtok

-The plan for day 3 was to reach Gangtok as early as possible, so that we can apply and collect our permits to visit Gurudogmar Lake the same day.
-We woke up early and got ready to be greeted by cloudy weather and drizzle; we put on our rain gear and started for Gangtok.
-In spite of the drizzle and several photo breaks we managed to reach Sikkim’s capital city on time.
+The plan for day 3 was to start early and reach Gangtok as early as possible so that we can apply for our permits and receive it the same day.
+Accordingly, we woke up early and got ready but Siliguri was cloudy and it was drizzling, we covered ourselves with our rain gear and started for Gangtok.
+In spite of the drizzling and several photo breaks, we managed to reach the capital on time.

 Gangtok is a city which always brings joy and happiness.
 Vibrant and wonderful city on the hills with lovely people all around.
 It doesn’t matter how many times you have been to Gangtok, trust me, you will love it every time.

-Without wasting much time, we left for the Home Department Government office to apply for the permit but to our surprise it was closed due to a Buddhist festival.
-We got yet another day to roam around in the city and spent some time at M.G.
-Marg, the most happening hangout zone of Gangtok.
-Past lunch we spent our time in the hotel as it was pouring outside and the heavens only put the tap off once it was dark.
-The possibility of snowfall on the mountains was apparent which could detain us from getting the permits.
+Without wasting much time, we left for the permits towards Home Department Government office building and to our surprise, it was closed due to a Buddhist festival.
+So we had the whole day ahead of us to enjoy.
+We roamed all over the city and spent some time at M.G.
+Marg which happens to be the most happening hangout zone of Gangtok and after lunch, we returned to our hotel when it started raining.
+The downpour was heavy and did not stop before dark.
+The possibility of snowfall on the upper hills was apparent which could detain us from getting the permits.
 Panic started to creep up and we started praying “Not Again”.

-Heaven’s floodgates remained opened for the whole night, and it turned out to be a misty morning next day.
+Last night it almost rained whole night which we felt form our beds by the sound of it.
+However, in the morning when we woke up it wasn’t raining but it wasn’t sunny either there were clouds all over and the weather app on our phones was showing rain.
 Keeping our fingers crossed we went to the Home Department and applied for permits.
 The lady in charge “Reshma mam” was extremely helpful and guided us through the entire process.
 She even informed us that so far her office has not received any news of roadblocks due to landslide or snowfall which brought smiles to our faces.

 We got our permits by noon and our next job was to approve it from the 3rd Mile Check Post which was 10 km from the city towards Nathula Pass.
-Considering the time, we returned to our hotel, packed everything and checked out to continue our journey towards Lachen but we found the 3rd-mile check post was closed for the day and we had to return and check into the same hotel at Gangtok.
+Considering the time, we returned to our hotel, packed everything and checked out.
+The plan was to continue the journey forward as much as we can.
+If not Lachen, at least Mangan but when we reached 3rd mile check post it was closed and we had no other option than to return and checked in to the same hotel at Gangtok.

-The above incident tightened our schedule.
-We ended up spending too many nights in Gangtok and lost the luxury of spending an extra night on the mountains up north.
+The above incident made our schedule tight.
+Instead of one we spent two nights in Gangtok, as a result we lost the luxury of spending an extra night if we fancy on the hills above.

 Gangtok to Lachen

-Somehow we reached Mangan and had our lunch break at a road side kiosk.
-Any hope of rain fading away was gone.
-The kiosk owner panicked us even more as he mentioned the diminishing chances of visiting the Gurudongmar Lake in such weather.
+Somehow we managed to reach Mangan and stopped for lunch at a road side kiosk.
+We hoped that the rain will stop by the time we finish our lunch but that didn’t happen.
+The kiosk owner panicked us even more by saying that if it rains like this then chances of visiting the Gurudongmar Lake is very thin.
 After lunch we decided to continue our journey further and hoped to reach Lachen by dark.
-But the rain slowed us down, the terrain got worse with traffic blocks carrying out road works.
-Soon it was dark and Lachen still 30km away with the rain a continuous companion, we were sodden and shivering in cold.
+But the rain slowed us down, the terrain got worse with traffic blocks every now and then.
+Soon it became dark and Lachen was still 30km away.
+The rain was continuously hammering over us, we were totally drenched and shivering due to cold.

-Around 9 we reached Lachen and checked in to a hotel.
+Around 9 we reached Lachen and checked in a hotel.
 We parked our bikes beside an Enfield with a registration plate of Maharashtra.
-We were cold, drenched in rainwater and there was no way we could continue our journey next morning wearing the wet clothes and shoes.
+Our condition was pathetic, inside out we were drenched including the boots and no way we could continue our journey towards Gurudongmar Lake wearing those next morning.

-As we were unpacking our stuff a guy knocked on the door and introduced himself as Girish, owner of the Enfield mentioned above, he was traveling all the way from Mumbai with Aparna.
-He offered a pack of bin bags to use as insulation for the feet and preventing our socks getting wet next morning while traveling towards Gurudogmar Lake.
-He even tipped us to hire a heater by paying 100 bucks so that we can dry our gear overnight.
+As we were unpacking our stuff there was knock on the door a guy stepped in and introduced himself as Girish owner of the Enfield parked beside ours, came all the way from Mumbai with Aparna.
+Seeing our condition, he rushed in his room and bought a pack of bin bags.
+Which will prevent our socks from getting wet upon layering it inside our shoes keeping our feet warm, he even tipped us to hire a heater by paying 100 bucks so that we can dry our gear as much as possible.

-Girish and Aparna were of great help that night and they became our travel buddy for the rest of the trip till our final destinations do us part.
+Girish and Aparna was of great help that night and after that we were together for the rest of the trip till they depart for West Sikkim and us for home.
 I thank them from the bottom of my heart and wish to meet them again somewhere on the road in future.

 We were hours away from the journey that we have been longing for a long time.
-Lots of stories we have heard about this stretch from “Lachen to Gurudongmar” and finally it was our time to experience the moment of truth.
-The hardest part of the ride is not the road conditions, what challenges you is the altitude.
-Lachen is at 8800 ft above sea level while Gurudongmar Lake is at 17100 ft, and this steep climb in altitude is covered only in 65 km.
-Not enough to acclimatize yourself with low oxygen in high altitude and could be fatal.
-Though Ladakh offers you the same altitude it gives you enough time to acclimatize to the conditions., hence this ride is different.
+Lots of stories we have heard about this stretch from “Lachen to Gurudongmar” and finally it was our time to ride into it.
+If you ask me the hard part of the ride is not the off-road, what challenges you is the altitude.
+Lachen is at 8800 ft above ASL and Gurudongmar Lake is at 17100 ft, only 65 km from Lachen which includes 15 km of butter smooth road after the final check post.
+This depicts that you are gaining 8000 ft in only 58 km which is not enough to acclimatize yourself with low oxygen in high altitude and could be fatal.
+Something which is not the case if you compare it with Ladakh.

 Lachen to Gurudongmar Lake